Undergraduate Brochure cover

 Political Economy (PE) is a cross-disciplinary field for students who wish to further their understandings of social phenomena and individual behavior by combining the perspectives of its two constituent disciplines.
 The Track in Political Economy allows and encourages students to use analytical tools from game theory, microeconomics and statistics to study political behavior, and to incorporate a thorough analysis of politics and collective decision-making into economic analysis.

-Contact PE track advisor, Professor German Gieczewski, for more information.
+Contact PE track adviser, Professor German Gieczewski, for more information.

 Track in Quantitative and Analytical Political Science